Here’s the Problem…

 ––––––––––––– ❖ –––––––––––––

 Certified SHEN Therapists are skilled at dissolving these physio-emotional contractions held in the body at sites of old or recent trauma.
-They do this by directing the naturally occurring biofield, or ch’i energy between their hands (pronounced “chee” and often spelled chi or qi), which relaxes internalized tension, lifting the painful emotion to the surface where it is safely completed and then dissipates.
+They do this by directing the naturally occurring biofield flux, or ch’i energy between their hands (pronounced “chee” and often spelled chi or qi), which relaxes internalized tension, lifting the painful emotion to the surface where it is safely completed, and then dissipates.
 These non-invasive, precise and powerful hands-on SHEN techniques have been developed, tested and refined over decades of clinical research and professional practice.

-You can experience SHEN in a private appointment with a Certified SHEN Therapist or a Supervised SHEN Intern, or in a workshop environment.
+You can experience SHEN in a private appointment with a Certified SHEN Therapist or Supervised SHEN Intern, or in a SHEN Personal Empowerment Workshop environment.

 — Please read on for information about SHEN Workshops, private intensives and training leading to certification as a SHEN Therapist.